 Dr. Walker may recommend a triple A ultrasound if he detects abnormal sounds or bulges in your abdomen during a routine physical examination.

 If he confirms an aneurysm, Dr. Walker may recommend lifestyle changes such as quitting smoking and controlling your blood pressure.
 He also monitors the growth of an aneurysm over the following months.

 Should you have an aneurysm that’s leaking or growing quickly, he may recommend surgery to repair your abdominal wall.

-To learn more about the benefits of X-rays and ultrasounds in diagnostic testing, schedule a consultation by calling Walker Family Care or using the online booking feature today.
+To learn more about the benefits of X-rays and ultrasounds in diagnostic testing, schedule a consultation by calling Walker Family Care today.